Emerging Science & Technologies Workshop 2025

 Human blastoids, implantation, and implantation failure

-Jun Wu, University of Texas Southwestern Medical Center, USA
+Jun Wu, University of Texas Southwestern Medical Center

 10:40-11:00 (CET)